Nirmala1-2/M2_Agri-Monitoring/1_Requirements/Readme.md

 technology is more efficient due to following reasons such as Global Connectivity through any devices, Minimum human efforts, Faster Access, Time
 Efficiency and Efficient Communication.

+# Swot Analysis
+## strength
+* Increase in farm yield
+* Existing Technological Tools
+* Reduction in pestidies

+# Weakness
+* High cost
+* Lack of Marketing
+* No incenties

+# Opportunities
+* Introduction of technology in extension is increasing reach and innovative agriculture is spreading

+# Threats
+* Lack of insurance
+* Competition

+# 4W's and 1'H
+## WHERE
+Used in Agriculture Land
+## WHEN
+At Well growth
+## WHY
+Monitoring crops not only prevents the production
+## HOW
+Operate the Sensors and by using microcontroller,lcd display

 # Detail Requirements

 ## High Level Requirements